dkarv/ha-bwt-perla/README.md

 #### How can I get the firmware update?

+This is only relevant for *Perla One* and *Perla Duplex* devices. *Silk* devices in the UK do have different firmware versions.
+With the latest update, they are also supported with a limited set of entities.

 The firmware 2.02xx is currently rolling out to all devices.
 If your device does not have it yet, it can be requested through the customer service by mail and will be remotely installed on your device.

-It looks like the customer service does not do the update on devices in the UK - it is still unclear why and what other countries are affected.

 For more details and recent news, check out the discussion in the [HomeAssistant forum](https://community.home-assistant.io/t/bwt-best-water-tech-nology-support/270745/9999).